pradyunsg/furo/docs/development/workflow.md

 * Checkout the current master, and ensure the working directory is clean
 * Remove build/ and dist/ -- `rm -r build/ dist/` on *nix
 * Bump the version in `src/furo/__init__.py`
+* Update the changelog
 * Run `flit build`
 * Run `twine check dist/*`
 * Commit changes and create a tag.
 * Run `twine upload dist/*`
 * Bump the version in `src/furo/__init__.py`
+* Update the changelog
 * Commit changes
 * Push it all